JCKodel/kfx_dependency_injection/README.md

 ## Features

 1) Allows registration of transient and singleton dependencies
-2) Covers misconfigurated lint options (such as using generic methods without providing generic types)
+2) Covers misconfigured lint options (such as using generic methods without providing generic types)
 3) The injector has a `PlatformInfo` available, so you can decide what to inject based on media (web, desktop or mobile) and host (window, linux, macos, android or ios)
 4) Flutter web safe, including `PlatformInfo`
 5) No external dependencies